New Hampshire has joined the ranks of states with live and legal sports betting.

 Other companies to score highly with the NH Lottery included sportsbook developer Kambi (which designed the DraftKings app, ironically) and the MGM/GVC joint venture Roar Digital.

-NH online sports betting should debut soon.
-The most important thing to know about the launch is you will be able to register for an account with your smartphone.
+The most important thing to know about the launch is bettors can register for an account with their smartphones.

 Other states, notably Nevada, have mandated that customers cannot register for online sportsbook accounts through their phones or computers.
 Instead, they must visit one of the sportsbook’s locations to set up an account.